lesmana/gpl-summary-for-readmes/README.md

     That means you are free to use this program for any purpose;
     free to study and modify this program to suit your needs;
     and free to share this program (modified or not) with anyone.
-    If you share this program or use this program as a web service you must do so under the same license.
+    If you share this program (modified or not) or use this program (modified or not) as a web service you must do so under the same license.
     That means you must also share the source code (modified or not) and grant the recipient the same freedoms.